-A_t^i is the sum of any adjustments for service i in year t.
+A{ι}^{i} is the sum of any adjustments for service i in year t.
 Likely to include, but not limited to adjustments for any approved cost pass through amounts (positive or negative) with respect to regulatory year t, as determined by the AER.

-Figure 2.3 Price cap formula to be applied to the Victorian distributors' quoted services
+Figure 2.3 Preliminary price cap formula to be applied to the Victorian distributors' quoted services